This post may contain affiliate links.

-3. Communal showers are a feature of backpacker’s hostels, we had no problem with them at all, I’m just mentioning it for those who may struggle.

-4. Booking hostels seems harder for families, the big online sites, Hostelworld and Hostelbookers, don’t have options for selecting 3 bed rooms, you have to work your way through a long list ’til you find what you want.
+4. Booking hostels seems harder for families, the big online sites, Hostelworld and Hostelbookers, don’t have options for selecting 3 or 4 bed rooms, you have to work your way through a long list ’til you find what you want.
 The smaller, cheaper hostels aren’t on the bigger sites such as Agoda.
 Some hostels don’t allow children, or have particular age restrictions, another time waster when you are trying to book online.
 I think you’ll find many will wave this restriction if you turn up in person or contact them directly.

 5. Bunk beds.
 Be ready for them!

 The backpackers’ hostel in Kuala Lumpur, Back Home, really made our trip, we loved KL, in part, because we had such a great base.
 We stayed in the dorm for a while too. with no real problems, I’ll post about that another time.
 The staff there were so great that they saved my sanity with a “special room” when I was homeless and freaking out.
 Big thumbs up from us for staying in hostels as a family, we think it’s great.

 Staying in a Hostel with Kids first appeared on World Travel Family

-updated:

-# This post may contain affiliate links.